dpersek/dpersek/README.md

 I retired from corporate America after twenty years in payments and enterprise systems, most of it at Visa, ending as Chief Operating Officer and Chief Product Officer at Fraedom in Auckland, New Zealand.
-Then my family moved to a farm in North Carolina, and after a quiet stretch I started building again: PersekOS, AI tools, and now the beginning of my open-source work.
+Then my family moved to a farm in North Carolina, and after a quiet stretch I started building again: PersekOS, AI tools, and now the beginning of my OSS work.

 [![Website](https://img.shields.io/badge/Website-dustinpersek.com-555?style=flat&logo=safari&logoColor=white)](https://dustinpersek.com)
 [![X @dpersek](https://img.shields.io/badge/X-@dpersek-000?style=flat&logo=x&logoColor=white)](https://x.com/dpersek)